MileHacker Logo

 Maboneng Precinct Stalls

-The Maboneng Precinct usually includes food stalls, especially on weekends, with diverse culinary offerings.
+The Maboneng Precinct usually includes food stalls, especially on weekends, with a variety of gastronomic options.

 Weekends